ical4j/ical4j-user-guide/docs/android.md

 # Android Support

 You can use iCal4j directly in your Android applications.
 Instructions for adding third-party libraries in Eclipse available [here](http://code.google.com/android/kb/commontasks.html#addexternallibrary).

+**NOTE: Recent changes to example gradle build and proguard configs provided in this [issue](https://github.com/ical4j/ical4j/issues/665)**

 ## Gradle/AndroidStudio